6 Research Publications on Microplastics in Marine Environments

 The researchers conclude that seagrass meadows, and other aquatic canopy-forming ecosystems, should be prioritized habitats in assessment of microplastic exposure and impact on coastal areas since they may accumulate high concentration of microplastic particles that could affect associated fauna.

-5. Microplastics in Marine Environment: A Review on Sources, Classification, and Potential Remediation by Membrane Technology.
+5. Microplastics in Marine Environments: A Review on Sources, Classification, and Potential Remediation by Membrane Technology.

 (Malankowska, Echaide-Gorriz & Coronas, 2021).
 (Critical Review) Environ.
 Sci.: Water Res.
 Technol., 2021, 7, 243-258.
 DOI: 10.1039/D0EW00802H